ahmad2x4/trade/notes/books/how-to-make-mone-in-stocks.md

   - Watch for breakout years and significant annual estimates (EPS)

 N. New products, managements or conditions
+  - Significatn changes in the company can spur Earnings + Price Increases
+  - Innovation leads to growth, can be fueled by new products/services/CEO
+  - Every stock if it is going to 10x from 100$/share to 1000/ share has to make new highs along the way

 S. Supply & Demand
 L. Leader or Laggard
 I. Institutional sponsorship
 M. Market direction

+<iframe width="420" height="315" src="https://www.youtube.com/watch?v=v6LA87QgkiY" frameborder="0" allowfullscreen></iframe>